YuLab-SMU/MicrobiotaProcess/README.md

     consumption.
   - **MicrobiotaProcess** provides a wide variety of microbiome analysis procedures under the unified and common framework (tidy-like framework).
-This will make the analysis more easier.
+This will make the related analysis easier.

 ## Anatomy of a **MPSE**